Irgendwie, irgendwo, irgendwann: Anyplace, Anywhere, Anytime

-An all-English version of "Irgendwie, irgendwo, irgendwann" called "Anyplace, Anywhere, Anytime" was included on Nena's 1985 album It's All in the Game (the English-language version of Feuer und Flamme), but has never been released as a single.
+An all-English version of "Irgendwie, irgendwo, irgendwann" titled "Anyplace, Anywhere, Anytime" was included on Nena's 1985 album It's All in the Game (the English-language version of Feuer und Flamme), but has never been released as a single.

 In 2002, celebrating twenty years of the beginning of her success in the former Nena band, Nena recorded a new album, Nena feat.
 Nena, which included a new version of the song, with a much slower tempo and more rock influences.
 Subsequently, another iteration of the new version was released, this time with the combined English and German lyrics, performed along with English singer Kim Wilde.

 The video was filmed outside the London Guildhall and in and around Change Alley, London EC3.

 It was a commercial success across continental Europe, but was not released in the United Kingdom.

 Nena and Wilde appeared together several times in 2003 to promote the single on various TV programmes, having first performed the song live during Nena's October 2002 concert in Frankfurt marking the 20th anniversary of her first hit record.
 Since then they collaborated again in 2006 on the remake of "You Keep Me Hanging On" on Wilde's Never Say Never album.
 They subsequently performed "Anyplace, Anywhere, Anytime" on a German TV programme marking Nena's 50th birthday in 2010 and at a joint concert in Saasveld, Netherlands, on 13 December 2014.